 Written by Rachel Wood, Director of Marketing

-Two inspirational mornings, 600 women (and a few men!), a sea of purple hued dresses, and a community of women standing with us, helped make the Isabella Santos Foundation ‘In The Company of Women’ Fundraising Breakfast extraordinary.
+Two inspirational mornings, 600 women (and a few men!), a sea of purple-hued dresses, and a community of women standing with us, helped make the Isabella Santos Foundation ‘In The Company of Women’ Fundraising Breakfast extraordinary.
 With the support of so many, ISF’s women’s event raised $190,410.
 These funds will provide 115 kids battling rare cancers the opportunity to receive precision medicine.
 What a phenomenal way to round out Women’s History Month!

-Hosted at Carmel Country Club, ‘In the Company of Women’ was created to celebrate International Women’s Day on March 8th and what would have been our founder, Isabella’s, 17th birthday on March 9th.
-This unique fundraising breakfast was emceed by Page Fehling and featured a panel of 6 influential Charlotte women each morning, who talked about what inspires their work among their community.
+Hosted at Carmel Country Club, ‘In the Company of Women was created to celebrate International Women’s Day on March 8th and what would have been our founder, Isabella’s, 17th birthday on March 9th.
+This unique fundraising breakfast was emceed by Page Fehling and featured a panel of 6 influential Charlotte women each morning, who talked about what inspires their work in their community.
 Panelists included: Sydney Cummings, Michelle Icard, Ohavia Phillips, Colleen Odegaard, Pam Stowe, Alyssa, Wilen, Whitley Adkins, Kristin Hayes, Lindsey Regan Thorne, Cris Agurcia, Jacinda Jacobs, and Tera Black.

 Over breakfast and mimosas, attendees not only had the chance to hear from the featured panel of women, but also had the opportunity to learn more about the inspiration behind the foundation, Isabella, and what all ISF has accomplished as we move through our 15th anniversary year.
 The event ended with a discussion of the true meaning behind the mornings- funding precision medicine for kids battling rare cancers.